niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 # Understand Data

 ## The Four Levels of Data

-#### The Nominal Level
+### The Nominal Level

-> It has the weakest structure.
+> The nominal level has the weakest structure.
 It is discrete and order-less.
 It consists of data that are purely described by name.
 Basic examples include blood type `(A, O, AB)`, species of animal, or names of people.
 These types of data are all qualitative.

 * Count the number of different values
   ```